Abhay-As/task-6/README.md

-# task-6
+## Description
-This repository, task-6, contains a simple yet functional contact form built using HTML, CSS, and JavaScript.
-The form includes input fields for Name, Email, and Message, along with client-side validation using JavaScript.
+This project is a simple contact form that incorporates basic client-side validation using JavaScript.
+It prevents invalid submissions and provides real-time feedback to users.

+## Features
+- Responsive and user-friendly form design.
+- JavaScript validation to ensure:
+  - No empty fields.
+  - Correct email format using regex.
+  - Dynamic error messages below input fields.
+  - Prevention of invalid form submission.
+  - Success message display upon correct input submission.

+## Technologies Used
+- HTML5
+- CSS3
+- JavaScript